-Business families benefit from professionalizing certain processes and structures over time - but the they are well advised to carefully wage the benefits of formalization with the potential downsides, as the efficacy of professionalization efforts depends on various characteristics of the owning family, such as the level of cohesion and commitment, or the presence (or absence) of a unifying goal and a shared set of values.
-While some families likely benefit from certain elements of professionalization, others do just fine with little or even no formalization at all.
+Business families benefit from professionalizing certain processes and structures over time-but they are well-advised to carefully weigh the benefits of formalization with the potential downsides, as the efficacy of professionalization efforts depends on various characteristics of the owning family, such as the level of cohesion and commitment, or the presence (or absence) of a unifying goal and a shared set of values.
+While some families will likely benefit from certain elements of professionalization, others do just fine with little or even no formalization at all.

-Professional business dynasties have learnt that professionalization goes beyond formalization, and effectively rests on five pillars: a solid foundation of shared values and goals; psychological glue that ties the family to one another and to the business; the competence-based ability to make sound decisions that benefit the family and the business; the informal, value-based behavioral norms, and lastly, the formal structures and processes that support managing the family relationships, and the family-business interface.
+Professional business dynasties have learned that professionalization goes beyond formalization, and effectively rests on five pillars: 1) a solid foundation of shared values and goals; 2) psychological glue that ties the family to one another and to the business; 3) the competence-based ability to make sound decisions that benefit the family and the business; 4) the informal, value-based behavioral norms; and lastly, 5) the formal structures and processes that support managing the family relationships, and the family-business interface.

-In order to successfully professionalize the family - in a way that conforms with the family's culture and values - it is essential to develop these layers progressively, and from the bottom up (starting with values and goals).
-Starting top-down is a dangerous, yet, frequently utilized, approach that is driven by the idea that structures are the key to solving emotional issues when in reality, they often aggravate them.
+In order to successfully professionalize the family-in a way that conforms with the family's culture and values - it is essential to develop these layers progressively, and from the bottom up (starting with values and goals).
+Starting top-down is a dangerous yet frequently utilized approach that is driven by the idea that structures are the key to solving emotional issues when in reality, they often aggravate them.